The insider’s guide to being LGBTQIA+ in rural and remote areas

 There are lots of perks that come with growing up in the ‘bush’, compared to living in the city, including the outdoors lifestyle and way less traffic.
 However, being LGBTQIA+ and rural can throw up some challenges that are tough to deal with, such as:

 not being able to relate to most other people

 having limited access to sexual, mental and gender affirming health services

 feeling like you can’t disclose your gender experience or sexuality for fear of a backlash.

 I felt so different and isolated from everyone else. — Sarah, 20, Berri

 If you’re feeling this way, don’t worry, you’re not alone.
-There are lots of LGBTQI+ people living in the country though even if it might take a little extra effort to reach them.
-A great place to start is to google the words ‘rainbow’ or ‘LGBTQI’ along with your town’s name - this can the gateway to finding LGBTQI+ online and community groups, and also local youth services that are inclusive and welcoming for LGBTQI+ people.
+There are lots of LGBTQIA+ people living in the country though even if it might take a little extra effort to reach them.
+A great place to start is to google the words ‘rainbow’ or ‘LGBTQIA+’ along with your town’s name - this can the gateway to finding LGBTQIA+ online and community groups, and also local youth services that are inclusive and welcoming for LGBTQIA+ people.

 Insider tip #2: Finding a date can be like Mission Impossible

-We all know that the dating game is hella difficult; but if you identify as LGBTQI+, finding a partner in a country town can seem like Mission Impossible.
+We all know that the dating game is hella difficult; but if you identify as LGBTQIA+, finding a partner in a country town can seem like Mission Impossible.
 Experts recommend checking out if there are any social groups in your area.
-A really good place to start is MeetUp, which has groups happening all over Australia and you can also search for LGBTQI+ groups on Facebook, if you can’t find one – start one!
+A really good place to start is MeetUp, which has groups happening all over Australia and you can also search for LGBTQIA+ groups on Facebook.
+If you can’t find one, start one!

-Insider tip #3: Coming out can be tough, but you may be pleasantly surprised
+Insider tip #3: Coming out can be tough (if you're ready to do so), but you may be pleasantly surprised

 You might even find others who are going through the same thing as you.